Ron Rivera says Sunday’s bold call fits Washington’s top priority: Win games now

-“If we had succeeded on it, it would’ve been a great decision on my part,” he said with a grin during a video conference with reporters Monday.
+“If we had succeeded on it, it would’ve been a great decision on my part,” he said with a grin during a video conference call with reporters Monday.
 “But we didn’t, so some people think it’s not a good decision.”

 But the move to play for the win comes on the heels of some other bigger-picture decisions by Rivera — from prioritizing players’ health in early games over maximizing the team’s chances for pulling off comeback victories, to benching quarterback Dwayne Haskins for Kyle Allen in the stated hope of competing for a title in the lackluster NFC East — that have created some questions among fans about Rivera’s priorities.